d0niek/php-generic/README.md

 ---

+There is some [discusion](https://wiki.php.net/rfc/generic-arrays) about generic in Php but who knows when it comes to us.

 It is not exacly what you know from Java or C++ where generic looks like `Vector<int>()`, `Array<bool>()` or `Vector<\Namespace\Entity\User>()`.